dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 The *Sample skip test* is an expression that should return a value of true or false, to indicate whether or not the period should be skipped.
-It can be an expression that tests any values in the previous period.
+It can be an expression that tests any data values in the previous period.
 For example, it could test for a data value that was explicitly entered to indicate that a previous period should be skipped.
 Or it could compare a previously predicted value for a period with the actual value